browserkids/web-components/README.md

 *Almost* every function uses at least one feature of [ECMAScript 6] or above, but **no** ESNext features — promised.
 So support should be fine for “evergreen” browsers at the time of writing.
 This means that Internet Explorer is out of the game.

-As this library is not transpiled nor ever will be.
-You should use [polyfills](https://polyfill.io/) in case you need to support a specific browser version.
+As this library is not transpiled nor ever will be you should use [polyfills](https://polyfill.io/) in case you need to support a specific browser version.

 ## API